-Traveling for the Holidays?
+Traveling This Summer?
 Stay Safe with These Computing Tips

-As the holidays approach, many of us look forward to spending valuable time with family.
-Often, this takes us out-of-town to locations we may only visit once or twice a year.
+As the summer travel season approaches, many of us look forward to spending valuable time with family.
+Often, this takes us out-of-town to locations we’re not very familiar with.

 So, we thought now might be a good time to remind everyone of the dangers of working outside the office and the steps you can take to protect yourself from attack from cyber-criminals.